 Michael Strolz is awarded the Baumüller Gruppe "Studienpreis Mechatronik" for his project thesis "Entwurf und Realisierung der Steuerung für einen autonomen Roboter".

 Michael Bernhardt receives the Siemens Excellence Award 04/2005 for his outstanding diploma thesis "Development and Implementation of a Force Supporting Control Strategy for an Actuated Gait Orthosis".

 Heike Vallery receives the Springorum-Münze (Award for outstanding academic results), RWTH Aachen.

 Sandra Hirche receives the Best Poster Award of the 16.
 IFAC World Congress, 2005 for "Towards Deadband Control in Networked Teleoperation Systems", co-authors: P. Hinterseer, E. Steinbach and M. Buss.

 Heike Vallery receives the Scholarship of the Studienstiftung des Deutschen Volkes.

-Moritz Große Wentrup receives the General Electric Edison Award - Silver Prize
+Moritz Große Wentrup receives the General Electric Edison Award - Silver Prize.

-The Technical Chamber of Greece honors Tilemachos Matiakis for the performance in studies for the academic year 2000-2001
+The "Technical Chamber of Greece" honors Tilemachos Matiakis for his performance in studies during the academic year 2000-2001.